 - Green Bell Peppers- True to Chipotle, this recipe uses green bell peppers sliced into thin slices.
 You can mix it up by using red, yellow, or orange peppers.

 - Red Onion- For all that yummy flavor and to copy your favorite Mexican grill, be sure to use red onion.
-In a pinch, you can also use yellow or white onion.
+In a pinch, you can also use a yellow or white onion.

 - Spices- This recipe doesn't use a lot of spices but the salt, pepper, and Mexican Oregano really highlight the flavors of the vegetables.